-The Star Breakdown Service process begins with an event request.
+The SBS process begins with an event request.
 Breakdown service requests can be made in numerous ways:

 Whichever method breakdowns are initiated, SBS incident coordinators are standing by to receive event requests and get started on them right away.

-As a driver, you may find it more convenient to initiate a breakdown through our SBS Mobile App.
-The SBS Mobile App automatically detects your precise GPS location and makes putting in a service request easy without talking on the phone.
-Drivers can also enjoy features like selectable trailer graphics to indicate issue area, photo uploads, and real-time status updates, including ETA updates through a feature we like to call “the pizza tracker.”
+As a driver, you may find it more convenient to initiate a breakdown through the SBS mobile app.
+The app automatically detects your precise GPS location and makes putting in a service request easy without talking on the phone.
+Drivers can also enjoy features like selectable trailer graphics to indicate issue areas, photo uploads, and real-time status updates, including ETA updates through a feature we like to call “the pizza tracker.”
 These real-time status updates are shareable via email or text message.